 Drug addiction recovery programs are frequently available on an inpatient and outpatient basis.
 Here’s what you can expect in both:

 Treatment focuses on the mental and physical aspect of the addiction.
 In many cases, this means not only getting the body used to functioning without the drug, but to also focus on re-integrating into society.
 Through therapy and relapse prevention, patients will address the root causes of addiction and learn the skills necessary to prevent a relapse.
-We also offer comprehensive follow-up services to ensure that recovering patients stay on the right track.
+Rehab facilities also offer comprehensive follow-up services to ensure that recovering patients stay on the right track.